 See my Game Update 6.0 Gearing Guide for details on how to get Gear in Game Update 6.0.

-Then put the rest of your stat budget in Critical Rating.
+For healers, it’s pretty simple.
+You go for a 1.3 GCD for Alacrity then put the rest of your stat budget into Critical Rating.

 See the SWTOR Theory Crafters Discord for all the relevant math stuff if you’re interested in that kind of thing.